Tezos: Superior Governance and Use Cases

-One of the founding principles of Tezos is universal participation, whereby anyone who holds even one XTZ can participate in the governance of the protocol and vote on proposed amendments by staking their coins to the network.
+One of the founding principles of Tezos is universal participation, whereby anyone who holds even one XTZ can participate in the governance of the protocol and vote on proposed amendments by staking their coins on the network.
 New coins are minted at the end of upgrade cycles, and to prevent any dilution of staked coins, the protocol awards all staked amounts with a proportional share of the new coins.
 This structure means that for these holders, the inflation is non-dilutive.
-By analogy, imagine if the Federal Reserve of the United States put a portion of newly-printed money into your bank account every time that it increased the U.S. money supply.
+By analogy, imagine if the Federal Reserve of the United States put a portion of newly printed money into your bank account every time it increased the U.S. money supply.
 XTZ currency holders who stake their coins therefore tend to maintain their investment value, because they receive a representative portion of the new coins issued.
 This structure encourages all owners of XTZ to be active participants in the blockchain.

 On-chain Stakeholder Governance

 Tezos has a unique on-chain governance mechanism to oversee the protocol amendment process, which codifies the procedure for every cycle of changes.
 An on-chain action refers to a protocol or action executed on the main chain of the blockchain.
 The methodology for deciding and implementing upgrades to the Tezos blockchain is on-chain, and is directly incorporated in the code of the underlying protocol itself; the blockchain software automatically goes through every proposed upgrade and voting steps without a centralized director.